ScottXTra/CrackMe/README.md

 # Challenges
 I want to get UoG compsci and compEng students into reverse engineering.
-This repo will store all solved challenges.
+This repo will store all solved and unsolved challenges.

 # Files